Can science prove that we have an intuition or must we search the past? Here we compare religion, ancient spiritual

 The English language is superb but when it comes to defining our emotions, it falls short; our intuition is defined as an emotion and not a cognitive act, making it difficult to prove within the scientific community, whereas ancient spiritual beliefs may offer a more detailed and conclusive theory on how to use it and what it is for.
 Ultimately it comes down to your own belief system and what you feel to be true.

 Whilst training as an EFT & TFT therapist, I came across the work of Dr Candace Pert who discovered the mind-body connection.
 Dr Pert proved that the brain was hard-wired to respond to the body’s internal morphine which means that everyone has the same engineering in the brain for creating bliss.
-Her research
+Her research led to the discovery of natural opiates in the body – a chemical that binds to the receptors in the brain and body, associated with pain, reward and addictive behavior.

 Our emotions are regulated by neuropeptides which can be found in the brains memory centres and are jam-packed with these receptors – ready to interact with those peptides.
 As a result, our emotions and memory are intertwined.